Rotary Peace Fellowship

 - Certificate applicants: minimum 5 years of related full-time work or volunteer experience, strong academic background

 Award summary and conditions: Each year, Rotary selects individuals from around the world to receive fully funded academic fellowships at one of the peace centers.
 These fellowships cover tuition and fees, room and board, round-trip transportation, and all internship/field study expenses.

 There are two types of peace fellowships are available:

 Master's degree: An opportunity for master's degree fellowships at premier universities in fields related to peace and conflict resolution and prevention.
 Programs last 15-24 months and require a practical internship of 2-3 months during the academic break.
 Each year we award up to 50 master's fellowships from these institutions:

 - Duke University and University of North Carolina at Chapel Hill, US

 - University of Bradford, UK

 - Uppsala University, Sweden

-Professional development certificate: For experienced professionals working in peace-related fields who want to enhance their professional skills, we offer a three-month program in peace and conflict prevention and resolution at Chulalongkorn University in Thailand.
+Professional development certificate: For experienced professionals working in peace-related fields who want to enhance their professional skills, a three-month program in peace and conflict prevention and resolution at Chulalongkorn University in Thailand.
 This program incorporates two to three weeks of field study.
-We award up to 50 certificates each year.
+Up to 50 certificates are awarded each year.